 You can take the Florida Means Test Here to See if You Qualify for a Chapter 7 Bankruptcy.

-(Note this Means Test Calculator is set for Leon County, Florida, but it will work in for an Florida county).
+(Note this Means Test Calculator is set for Leon County, Florida, but it will work for any Florida county).

 If your income is higher than the Florida median you will need to complete the means test calculation to determine if you can pay back a portion of your unsecured debts through a Chapter 13 bankruptcy.